When and where is NRCEC 2020?

 Who attends the conference?

-Attendees at the conference will include academic and professional researchers, early childhood program administrators and practitioners, and federal, state, and local policymakers.
+Attendees at the conference included academic and professional researchers, early childhood program administrators and practitioners, and federal, state, and local policymakers.